Deadly market attack in Ukraine overshadows visit by Blinken | Politics

 U.S. officials have not publicly criticised Ukraine's military tactics, and last week said they had seen progress in the southeast.
 The State Department official said Washington wanted to discuss how the counteroffensive was going and assess battlefield needs as well as any steps that might be required to shore up Ukraine's energy security before winter.

 "I think what's most important is that we get a real assessment from the Ukrainians themselves," the official said.
 "We want to see, hear how they intend to push forward in the coming weeks."
-Asked about Blinken's visit, Kremlin spokesman Dmitry Peskov said Moscow believed Washington planned to continue funding Ukraine's military "to wage this war to the last Ukrainian".

-He said U.S. aid to Kyiv would not affect the course of what he called Russia's special military operation.
-RISING OPPOSITION TO UKRAINE AID
+The new U.S. aid would include HIMARS missle launch systems, Javelin antitank weapons, Abrams tanks and other weapons systems, White House press secretary Karine Jean-Pierre said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)